 Adaptation to Climate Change

-The legal implications of climate change induced sea level rise on the ongoing recognition and existence of Pacific Statehood, Sovereignty and Marine Territories
+- The legal implications of climate change on the statehood and maritime zones of Pacific island nations in the Pacific

 The Role of the Judiciary